desihub/gpu_specter/doc/how-to-build-gpu-conda-env.md

 pip install cupy-cuda102
 ```

-!!! warning "CuPy/CUDA must be same version"
-    Note that the CUDA version and the CuPy version must match.
+**Note that the CUDA version and the CuPy version must match.
 As
 of May 2020 the default CUDA version is 10.2, hence we need
-    `cupy-cuda102`.
+`cupy-cuda102`.**

 ## Now build mpi4py